Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 Career Planning

-After spending several years abroad, Justine is returning to France.
+After spending several years abroad, Justine returns to France.

 “I felt the need to have my years of experience recognized through a French degree.
 That’s why I enrolled in a BTS program in Viticulture and Oenology in Burgundy.

-Going back to school was a decision I’d been mulling over for a long time, but the opportunity to pursue this program through a work-study arrangement was the deciding factor: it allowed me to remain financially independent while continuing my studies.”
+Going back to school was a decision I’d thought long and hard about, but the opportunity to pursue this program through a work-study arrangement was the deciding factor: it allowed me to remain financially independent while continuing my studies.”

 Admission to the University of Montpellier

-After earning her BTS, Justine enrolled in the Faculty of Sciences at the University of Montpellier to pursue a third-year bachelor’s degree in chemistry with a track leading to the National Diploma in Oenology (DNO).
+After earning her BTS, Justine enrolled in the Faculty of Sciences at the University of Montpellier to pursue a third-year bachelor’s degree in chemistry, specializing in preparation for the National Diploma in Oenology (DNO).

 “Being accepted into this program gave me confidence and allowed me to consider continuing my studies toward the National Diploma in Oenology (DNO).”